AliyeUlvi01/AliyeUlvi01/README.txt

-- So here I'm, Ulvi Aliyev (from Azerbaijan 🟦🟥🟩)
+- I'm Ulvi Aliyev and from Azerbaijan 🟦🟥🟩

 - Ulvi getting educated in Marmara University (since 2020 ⌛)